 When it comes to buying LED lamps, the colour ranges you get start at warm white, which is a more yellow colour, through to cool white, a more ‘pure white’ colour, through to daylight, which is more light a white with a blue hue.

-We’ve written the guide below explaining the difference between warm white and cool white, but we also have a handy LED colours infographic showing further information.
+We’ve written the guide below explaining when you would normally use the different type of white LEDS,, but we also have a handy LED colours infographic showing further information.
 Just click on the link at the bottom of the page for more details.

 If you are looking for LED bulbs and lamps don't forget we have a great selection available to buy now.

 While cool white look great in modern kitchens and where the brighter the better, warm white works much better where you are looking for softer light.
 It's particularly well suited to lounges, living rooms and traditional kitchen, like country styles, where the white light contrasts too much with the rest of the room.
 Some would argue that the lighting required would depend on how the room is used.
 If a room was used for a lot of tasks, such as chopping or following recipes a daylight bulb is likely to be more suitable.
 If you're looking for a more ambient light with a yellow/orange tone, this would be referred to as a warm white bulb.
 Usually used room where less tasks are preformed, less illumination is required and concentration is not necessary.